-There are opportunities for students to volunteer in the local community, but it can be challenging in the summer due to a short amount of time that you are abroad.
+There are opportunities for students to volunteer in the local community.
 More information about volunteering will be provided at orientation on-site in Poland.
-If you would like for your volunteer experiences to count towards service learning, you will need to arrange that with the UW-Eau Claire Center for Service Learning (srylearn@uwec.edu).
+If you would like for your volunteer experiences to count towards service learning, you will need to arrange that with the UW-Eau Claire Center for Service Learning (srvlearn@uwec.edu).